Musk threatens to exit California over virus restrictions

 Musk has been ranting about the stay-home order since the company’s April 29 first-quarter earnings were released, calling the restrictions fascist and urging governments to stop taking people’s freedom.

-On Friday, the Alameda County Public Health Department said it told Tesla that it did not meet conditions for a business to reopen.
-“The Bay Area started with a higher disease burden than the rest of the state, which may mean tighter restrictions than the rest of the state for some time,” the department said in a statement.
-“Restoring all daily activities too soon risks a rapid spike in cases and would jeopardize the relative stability we’ve seen in our health and hospital systems.”

-Despite the threat, it would be costly and difficult for Musk to quickly shift production from Fremont to another building in Texas or Nevada.
-The Fremont facility, which was formerly run jointly by General Motors and Toyota, currently is Tesla’s only U.S. vehicle assembly plant, and the company would lose critical production if it shut the plant down to move equipment.
+Despite Musk's threat, it would be costly and difficult to quickly shift production from Fremont to Texas or Nevada.
+The Fremont facility, which was formerly run jointly by General Motors and Toyota, currently is Tesla’s only U.S. vehicle assembly plant, and the company would lose critical production if it shut down the plant to move equipment.

 But Musk plans another U.S. factory to increase output, possibly in Texas, and could move production once that plant is up and running.

-For the moment, the continued closure of Fremont is costing the company revenue.
-On a conference call last month, Musk said the company only has two auto plants, and the Fremont facility produces the majority of its vehicles.
-“We are a bit worried about not being able to resume production in the Bay Area, and that should be identified as a serious risk,” he said.
+The lack of production in Fremont cuts off Tesla's revenue and is a big financial strain.
+On a conference call last month, Musk said the company only has assembly plants in Fremont and Shanghai, and the Fremont facility produces the majority of its vehicles.
+He called the closure of Fremont a “serious risk.”

 Ives wrote that there's now a high-stakes poker game between Musk and county officials — and Musk showed his cards.
 “Now all eyes move to the courts and the response from Alameda County and potentially California state officials.”